JanSwasthyaSahyog/openerp-modules/stock_reord_rule/Readme.md

 # Steps to setup cron

-1. On installation of this module, it will create the Scheduler in section: Openerp > Settings > Scheduler > Scheduled Actions with a name: "Update quantity for reordering rules"
+1. On installation of this module, it will create two Schedulers in section: Openerp > Settings > Scheduler > Scheduled Actions with a name: "Update quantity for reordering rules" and "Run Purchase Scheduler"

 2. Interval Unit: Can be changed to Minutes, Hours, Days, Weeks, Months